frerich/frerich.github.io/_posts/2025-11-14-postgres-large-objects-and-elixir.markdown

 data and your budget, this might be a significant difference.

-Make sure to check the pricing (if applicable) for storage used by your PostgreSQL database and consider the change in the decision whether to use large objects or not.
+Make sure to check the pricing (if applicable) for storage used by your PostgreSQL database and consider a possible increase in costs in the decision whether to use large objects or not.

 ## Backups

-Given that large objects may quickly end up being the bulk of data stored in a database, it's common to configure backups to exclude them from backups or only include them in weekly backups or similar.
+Given that large objects may quickly end up being the bulk of data stored in a database, it's common to exclude them from backups or only include them in weekly backups or similar.

 For example, the `pg_dump` command line utility features four related options: